qnikst/haskell-distributed.github.com/source/tutorial/getting-started.rst

       -- Without the following delay, the process sometimes exits before the messages are exchanged. liftIO $ threadDelay 2000000

-Note that we've used :distributed-process:`Control.Distributed.Process.receiveWait` this time around to get a message. :distributed-process:`Control.Distributed.Process.receiveWait` and similarly named functions can be used with the :distributed-process:`Control.Distributed.Process.Match` data type to provide a range of advanced message processing capabilities.
-The :distributed-process:`Control.Distributed.Process.match` primitive allows you to construct a "potential message handler" and have it evaluated against received (or incoming) messages.
-Think of a list of ``Match``\es as the distributed equivalent of a pattern match.
-As with ``expect``, if the mailbox does not contain a message that can be matched, the evaluating process will be blocked until a message arrives which *can* be matched.
+Note that we've used `receiveWait` this time around to get a message.
+`receiveWait` and similarly named functions can be used with the `Match` data type to provide a range of advanced message processing capabilities.
+The `match` primitive allows you to construct a "potential message handler" and have it evaluated against received (or incoming) messages.
+Think of a list of `Match`\es as the distributed equivalent of a pattern match.
+As with `expect`, if the mailbox does not contain a message that can be matched, the evaluating process will be blocked until a message arrives which *can* be matched.

 In the *echo server* above, our first match prints out whatever string it receives.
 If the first message in our mailbox is not a ``String``, then our second match is evaluated.
-Thus, given a tuple ``t :: (ProcessId, String)``, it will send the ``String`` component back to the sender's ``ProcessId``.
+Thus, given a tuple ``t :: (ProcessId, String)``, it will send the ``String`` component back to the sender's `ProcessId`.
 If neither match succeeds, the echo server blocks until another message arrives and tries again.

 Serializable Data
 -----------------

-Processes may send any datum whose type implements the ``Serializable`` typeclass, defined as:
+Processes may send any datum whose type implements the |Serializable|
+typeclass, defined as:

 .. code-block:: haskell